 Sometimes in sport, as in life, there are wow moments that transcend all business, academic theorists, men of science or that agents of the State can account for like the one above.

-Boxing In America Looks Bright For 2020
+Boxing In America Looks Bright For 2020 and Beyond

-Boxing is an important sport for humanity in that it does so much positive for local communities around the world.
+Overall, boxing is an important sport for humanity in that it does so much positive for local communities around the world.

-It inspires those who take heart from their pursuit of happiness in life of becoming the champion of the world.
+The sweet science inspires those who take heart from their pursuit of happiness in life of becoming the champion of the world.